helenclx/leilukin-site/src/shrines/cassettebeasts/articles/cassette-beasts-more-than-a-pokemon-clone.md

 By the time {% cite "Cassette Beasts" %} was released on 26 April 2023, the main video game series of {% cite "Pokémon" %} had reached its ninth generation with the release of {% cite "Scarlet" %} and {% cite "Violet" %}. {% cite "Pokémon" %} had existed for 27 years since the release of {% cite "Red" %} and {% cite "Green" %} versions in Japan in February 1996.

 However, despite remaining one of the best-selling video game series in the world, {% cite "Pokémon" %} has got the reputation of repeating the same formula in their games over and over. {% cite "Cassette Beasts" %}, on the other hand, executes some features and mechanics that exist in the {% cite "Pokémon" %} game series with their own unique spin on them.
-Therefore, even the similarities between {% cite "Cassette Beasts" %} and {% cite "Pokémon" %} are not as straightforward as you may think
+Therefore, even the similarities between {% cite "Cassette Beasts" %} and {% cite "Pokémon" %} are not as straightforward as you may think.

 ### Monster Capture Mechanic